Richardng12/RNG/content/about.md

 Besides coding, i have an avid interests in badminton, bouldering and gaming.

-This is my take on a personal website, so welcome to this space :)
+This is my take on a personal website (in progress), so welcome to this space :)